FNGApex/Auga/README.md

 ﻿# Project Auga
 ##### by RandyKnapp / n4
 ##### Port and Update by FNGApex and Claude, I have a SWE Job, I have a CS Degree, I don't have time to manualy port hunderds of screen but I can make AI do it.
-##### I am not the Voulenteer from the Discord, if you found this lurking feel free to spread the news, I have not posted this on any channels and do not intent to untill it's PR ready, do not trust people posting this pretending to be me.
-My github is linked to my discord profile and is visible.
+##### I am not the Voulenteer from the Discord, if you found this lurking feel free to try it out, I have not posted this on any channels and do not intent to until it's PR ready, do not trust people posting this pretending to be me.
+My GitHub is linked to my discord profile and is visible.
 > ## WORK IN PROGRESS: Valheim 1.0 migration - broken, do not use for play
 >
 > This fork is an **in-progress migration of Project Auga to Valheim 1.0 ("Deep North", Unity 6)**.